sangdth/password-manager/README.md

 # Password Manager

 > This is a simple password manager application built on [VueJS](https://vuejs.org/) and [Electron](https://electron.atom.io/).
-I'm doing this project for study purpose, since I want to become a front end developer, but also for my personal use.
+I'm doing this project for my personal use.

 ![Demo image](https://i.imgur.com/OyRmzZ0.png)